 • restored or limited words may mean the message doesn't match an inner thought

 • some devices may allow independence, but not novel message generation

 It may not be possible all the time.
-Some AAC users can be independent with high-tech but need a smart partner to support access to a robust light-tech option.
+For example, some AAC users can be independent with high-tech but need a competent partner to support access to a robust light-tech option.

 Important, but frequently overestimated.
 When independence is the primary goal, communication autonomy can be compromised.